Povelitelpelmeney/Telegram-2.0/README.md

+# Telegram 2.0 messenger
+Allows you to chat in groups and chats
 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.